marcoguerri/marcoguerri.github.io/_books/2016-03-20-cathedralandbazaar.markdown

 The reputation-game model encourages founding <b>new and innovative projects</b>.
 Homesteading the noosphere refers to the tendency to found <b>new and innovative projects</b>
 rather than cloning projects that are recognized as category killers, because it would be too hard to gain attention.
-This has dictated the trend in open source projects:

- * 1970s: toys and demos
- * 1980s: internet tools
- * 1990s: Operating Systems
- * 2000s: applications for non techies

 The following are the main patterns according to which hacker culture values
 contribution:

   * It was to work as well as I have been led to expect it will